|Electrostatic Force||Diffusion Field||Extracellular Circulation|

 When current flows into the soma, its membrane potential rises.
 When the membrane potential reaches a threshold, it activates.
 Thus current flowing into a dendrite makes it more likely that a neuron will activate, and so we call it an excitory post-synaptic current (EPSC).
 The rising potential within the post-synaptic membrane is an excitory post-synaptic potentials (EPSP).
 In Fricker et al, we see plots of EPSP in young rat hippocampal neurons.
 A typical EPSP in a pyramidal cell rises 10 mV in 10 ms, reaches a maximum, and falls 10 mV over the course of 100 ms.

 In Extracellular Circulation we considered the circulation of the extracellular activation current through the soma, dendrites, and extracellular fluid.
 In that case, the current flowed out of the soma, down the dendrites, into the extracellular fluid, and back into the soma.
 An excitory current flows in the opposite direction.
-The post-synaptic membrane potential drives current along the dendrite, through the resistance of the intracellular fluid, charging up the membrane capacitance as it goes.
+The post-synaptic membrane potential drives current along the dendrite, through the impedance of the intracellular fluid, charging up the membrane capacitance as it goes.
 Current leaving the base of the dendrite enters the soma and flows out through the soma membrane capacitance and into the extracellular fluid.
 As we showed above above, this same current must flow out of the extracellular fluid and into the post-synaptic membrane, or else the total charge of the neuron will not be conserved.

 Suppose we have a pyramidal neuron with a 1000-μm long dendrite, diameter 3 μm, internal resistivity 3 MΩμm, and membrane resistance 2 TΩμm2.
 The dendrite resistance from end to end will be 400 MΩ, while the resistance of its membrane will be 200 MΩ.
 The capacitance of the membrane will be around 10 pF, using 0.01 pF/μm2.
 The time constant of the capacitance with the dendrite resistance is 40 ms, and with the membrane resistance is 20 ms. If we could ignore the membrane resistance and capacitance, the 10-mV excitory voltage would cause 25-pA current to flow from the synapse the soma.
 But most of this current leaks out along the way or enters the membrane capacitance.
 Let us use 10 pA arrives at the soma.
 This current flows through the soma capacitance and into the extracellular fluid.
 An identical current flows into the synapse from the extracellular fluid.
 Thus we have a current source of −10 pA in the synaps 500 μm from the a current source of +10 pA in the soma.
 This creates a dipole of strength −5 pA-mm.
 Here we are using a sign convention consistent with the one we used with the extracellular activation current, which produced a positive dipole moment.